 I don't think you are being selfish, but then on the other hand how much time do you figure she has left on earth, and how bad would she feel if you didn't spend the day with her.
 Myself I would never get involved with any man that wanted to spend a whole day watching football.
 The people that I know have their holiday meals around 12-1 PM, which is the same time we normally eat.
 If you went to her house early enough to prepare a meal and eat, then visit a little while, you could then go home and have about half the afternoon and evening for yourselves.
 Myself I would like to not have my one daughter and her four kids for the holiday meals, but the adult developmentally disabled daughter that lives with me thinks that would be awful.

 You are aware it is called 'Thanksgiving' and not 'national watch football day'.
 Does his mother have an alternative to YOU fixing Thanksgiving dinner at her house.
 Could you prepare a meal and bring it to her and visit with her for a while?
-Is there anyone else she could visit with?
-I would guess she just appreciates the company.

 Go pick her up and bring her to your house.